 Sometimes you just need a mountain of chocolate!
-This Chocolate Explosion has rich chocolate mousse piled high on an Oreo crust, filled with chunks of vanilla cheesecake, Oreos, nuts, toffee bits — truly indulgent!
+This Chocolate Explosion has rich chocolate mousse piled high on an Oreo crust, filled with chunks of vanilla cheesecake, Oreos, nuts, and toffee bits.
+It’s a truly indulgent dessert and an absolute showstopper at any gathering.

 (*avoids eye contact*)